coderefinery/coderefinery.org/content/blog/2023-06-25-planning-sep-workshop.md

   teaching, followed by a session e.g. one week later).
 - Advertise sessions with a more descriptive title (not "Jupyter", but "How to prototype in Python" or something like that).
+- **Concrete suggestion**: keep first week as is (3 half-days) but split second week into 6 two-hour to half-day sessions (reproducible research, software licensing and citation, prototyping in Python, documentation, software testing, modular code development)

 ## Creating a more motivating environment for volunteers